MagnusCarlsen26/BBC-News-Summarizer-using-Deep-Learning/README.md

 * The Positional Encoding class in the Transformer model helps the model understand the order of words in the input.
 * The use of pre-trained models like BART, Pegasus, and T5 can save time and resources compared to training models from scratch.

-Let me know if you'd like any part of this elaborated further!